Chibuzor-IN/python-paystack/README.md

 Most of the library's functionality lies in the managers.py file which contains the PaymentManager, CustomersManager, PlanManager and the TransactionsManager.

+The Manager classes handle every direct interaction with the Paystack API.

 Starting and verifying transactions is handled by the PaymentManager which is designed to handle one transaction with a customer.
 When PaymentManager.start_transaction is called, it returns a paystack url which the user is to be redirected to After a transaction is confirmed, the details are saved as member variables of the PaymentManager object .